Can you take Viagra with alcohol?

 Alcohol and erectile dysfunction

-The story looks quite different when we look at people with a dependence on alcohol.
-In those with alcohol dependence, ED can be a result.
-This is likely because long-term, heavy drinking causes damage to the blood vessels, including the blood vessels in the penis.
+The picture looks quite different when we look at people with alcohol dependence.
+In this group, ED is more likely — probably because long-term, heavy drinking can damage blood vessels, including those in the penis.

-Similarly, other lifestyle factors that can damage blood flow, like obesity, smoking, and lack of physical activity, can lead to ED.
-ED can happen at any age (though it’s more common in older age groups, especially those over 70).
+Similarly, other lifestyle factors that can impair blood flow— such as obesity, smoking, and physical inactivity — can contribute to ED.
+ED can occur at any age, though it’s more common in older adults, particularly those over 70.

 What ED treatments are not affected by alcohol?

-Viagra is part of a class of drugs called PDE-5 inhibitors, which also include Cialis (tadalafil).
-These medications are the most well-researched treatments available for ED, and the rules about mixing alcohol apply to both drugs—a little should be fine, but a lot is not recommended
+Viagra is part of a class of medications called PDE5 inhibitors, which also includes Cialis (tadalafil).
+These medications are among the most well-researched treatments available for ED, and the same guidance about mixing alcohol applies to both — a drink or two should be fine, but drinking heavily is not recommended

 Bottom line: mixing Viagra and alcohol

-• As long as your healthcare provider gives you the green light, you should be fine to have a drink or two while on Viagra.
-But keep in mind that combining the two may lead to more side effects like facial flushing, headaches, or lightheadedness.
+• As long as your healthcare provider approves, it’s generally safe to have a drink or two while taking Viagra.
+Keep in mind that combining the two may lead to more side effects, such as facial flushing, headaches, or lightheadedness.
+If you experience side effects when combining the two, let your healthcare provider know.

-• Drinking heavily (more than two drinks a day for men) is not recommended at all, and doing so while taking Viagra is even more likely to increase side effects.
+• Drinking heavily (more than two drinks a day for men) is not recommended, and doing so while taking Viagra further increases the risk of side effects.

-• As long as you stick to the recommended limit of 1–2 drinks, alcohol shouldn’t have any serious impact on your erectile function.
-Heavy drinking could be a cause of ED, though.
+• As long as you stick to the recommended limit of 1–2 drinks, alcohol is unlikely to have a serious impact on erectile function.
+Heavy, long-term drinking, however, is known to contribute to ED.

-If you have more questions about mixing sildenafil and alcohol or are curious about other ED medications like Cialis (tadalafil) or vardenafil (previously available as Levitra), contact your healthcare provider.
+For more questions about mixing sildenafil and alcohol, or about other ED medications such as Cialis (tadalafil) or vardenafil (previously available as Levitra), speak with your healthcare provider.

 DISCLAIMER